lohcoh/lohcoh-core/lohcoh-docs/Generator/Ideation-lowkode-as-form-generator.md

 ## What is LowKode

-lowkode is a library designed to make it easy to use metadata to build a UI.
+LowKode is a library designed to make it easy to use metadata to build a UI.

-lowkode can be used in many ways...
+LowKode can be used in many ways...
-- lowkode can fully automate form creation, or just make your current forms easier to maintain.
+- LowKode can fully automate form creation, or just make your current forms easier to maintain.
-- lowkode can also automate the construction of grid and tables, menus, navigation, etc.
+- LowKode can also automate the construction of grid and tables, menus, navigation, etc.
 - help keep business rules out of your UI code.

-lowkode is not tied to any particular UI library, out-of-the-box lowkode uses Radzen Blazor components, but lowkode can use any UI library.
+LowKode is not tied to any particular UI library, out-of-the-box LowKode uses Radzen Blazor components, but LowKode can use any UI library.

 ## Example
 In this example we'll modify an example form from the Microsoft Blazor documentation.
-The example is a basic Blazor form, we'll eliminate a lot of code by rewriting it using lowKode.
+The example is a basic Blazor form, we'll eliminate a lot of code by rewriting it using LowKode.
 Here's the example form from the Microsoft site...

         @page "/FormsValidation"